omarkurtovic/ExpenseTracker/GAMEPLAN.md

 - [ ] Enter key to submit forms (use Tab+Click instead)
 - [ ] Dashboard query optimization (1000+ transactions)
+-- opening existing tracsaction that is expense the amount should not be negative

 ## Potential Features